johnrm174/model-railway-signalling/README.md

-                       Note that the callback function returns (item_id, callback type) single_line:bool - for a single line instrument(created without a repeater) - default: False bell_sound_file:str - The filename of the soundfile (in the local package resources folder) to use for the bell sound (default "bell-ring-01.wav") telegraph_sound_file:str - The filename of the soundfile (in the local package resources) to use for the Telegraph key sound (default "telegraph-key-01.wav") linked_to:int/str - the identifier for the "paired" block instrument - can be specified either as an integer (representing the ID of a Block Instrument on the the local schematic), or a string representing a Block Instrument
+                       Note that the callback function returns (item_id, callback type) single_line:bool - for a single line instrument(created without a repeater) - default: False bell_sound_file:str - The filename of the soundfile (in the local package resources folder) to use for the bell sound (default "bell-ring-01.wav" - other options are "bell-ring-02.wav", "bell-ring-03.wav", "bell-ring-04.wav")
+      telegraph_sound_file:str - The filename of the soundfile (in the local package resources) to use for the Telegraph key sound (default "telegraph-key-01.wav") linked_to:int/str - the identifier for the "paired" block instrument - can be specified either as an integer (representing the ID of a Block Instrument on the the local schematic), or a string representing a Block Instrument